Knowing what to do and what not to do.

 So.
 Many.
 Issues.

 If I fix any, then I run it again.
 Fixing some issues can expose other fixable issues.
-I mean, if you’re going down this rabbit hole you might as well be thorough.
+If you’re going down this rabbit hole, you might as well be thorough.

 The critical step and important assumption

-One important note: please pay attention to step one: back up.
+One important note: please pay attention to step one: backing up.

 Finally, this all assumes a “decent” registry cleaner.
-There are hundreds of tools out there that claim to clean, optimize, defragment, boost or whatever your registry.
-Many are the modern-day snake oil, and can be dangerous.
+There are hundreds of tools out there that claim to clean, optimize, defragment, boost, or whatever your registry.
+Many are modern-day snake oil, and can be dangerous.